 - Must have valid proof of identification.

-- If applicant is younger than 16 years old, consent of parents/guardian AND judicial approval (Court Order) are required.
+If applicant is under 18 years old, judicial approval (Court Order) is required.

 Blood tests are not required for either party in the state of Colorado.